Byron/gitoxide/DEVELOPMENT.md

 * **async**
   * **library client-side**
-    * Don't use it client side, as operations there are usually bound by the CPU and ultra-fast access to memory mapped files.
+    * ~~Don't use it client side, as operations there are usually bound by the CPU and ultra-fast access to memory mapped files.
-      It's no problem to saturate either CPU or the IO system.
+      It's no problem to saturate either CPU or the IO system.~~
+      * Provide `async` clients as opt-in using feature toggles to help integrating into an exisging async codebase.
   * **User Interfaces**
     * User interfaces can greatly benefit from using async as it's much easier to maintain a responsive UI thread that way thanks to the wonderful future combinators.